Blois sur Seille

 An interesting old town about 40 mins. away.
 You can visit the house where Louis Pasteur was brought up and to which he returned regularly throughout his life.
 There are some excellent restaurants and a famous choclatier, Hirsinger.
 Good boulangerie a few doors away.
 Town walk.

-A pretty old town about 40 mins away and Pasteur’s birthplace.
+An attractive old town about 40 mins away and Pasteur’s birthplace.
 There is a Pasteur museum in the house in which he was born, interesting artefacts related to the tanners and some lovely 18th century buildings and pleasant river walks.

 This is a small, friendly spa town with little fountains in the main square which the children love to run in and out of.
 Great new swimming pool – indoor and outdoor with a sliding roof–but boys have to wear speedo type trunks- not shorts!
 On the Place de La Liberte you will find Pelen with its delicious chocolates and scrummy cakes.
-They have refurbished their upstairs salon de the, a good place to indulge on a dull day.
+They have refurbished their upstairs salon, so a good place to indulge on a dull day.
 The historic rue du Commerce with its covered walkways and interesting shops has a romantic ambience, particularly in the evening.
-The traditional spa baths , the theatre the the colourful market on Thursday mornings are all worth going to.
+The traditional spa baths , the theatre, the the colourful market on Thursday mornings are all worth going to.